joeldbaptista/vic/docs/TUTORIAL.md

 ## Visual Mode

-`v` enters character-wise visual mode; `V` enters line-wise visual mode.
+`v` enters character-wise visual mode; `V` enters line-wise visual mode;
+`Ctrl-V` enters block (column) visual mode.
 Extend the selection with any motion command.

-Operators available in visual mode:
+Pressing `v`, `V`, or `Ctrl-V` while already in visual mode switches to that sub-mode without leaving visual.

+`o` swaps the cursor and anchor so you can extend the selection from the other end.

+### Character and line visual operators

 | Key       | Action                         |
 |-----------|--------------------------------|